renata-dimoska/EngeniousTask/README.md

 - `tests` - This directory contains all the test files for the project.

-## Viewing results

-Test runs are logged both as videos and traces in the `test-results` folder.

 # Manual task

 - `manual-test-cases.txt` contains the P0 test cases for the login flow in a structured format.